secretstartups/handbook/hiring/vacancies/index.html.md

 1. You can also set a reminder for a candidate if you anticipate reopening the role at a later date.

 1. The Recruiter will close the position in Greenhouse.
-Please note that upon closing the vacancy this will cancel interviews but not remove them from calendars.
+Please note that upon closing the opening this will cancel interviews but not remove them from calendars.
 It is best to manually delete any inflight interviews before closing the role.